rohitkr412/Notepad/README.md

-# ToDoList
+# Notepad
-ToDoList App made using React-native and Expo
+Notepad App made using React-native and Expo